FourthBrain/stock-predictor/README.md

 # Stock Prophet

-A demo for stock prphet deployment and hosting with FastAPI and AWS EC2
+A demo for stock prophet deployment and hosting with FastAPI and AWS EC2

 ## Usage
 ```